department-of-veterans-affairs/va.gov-team/products/find-a-va-form/README.md

 ## Launch Dates
 ### PDF Modal
 - Go-live: Q3 2021
-  - Invokes a modal upon clicking a link to download a PDF
+  - Introduces a modal which is invoked upon clicking a link to download a PDF on the Find a VA Form search page or any of the form detail pages.
   - Modal provides a warning that some PDFs will not work correctly unless downloaded and opened in Adobe Acrobat Reader DC for Mac or Windows
   - Modal provides links to download Adobe Reader, a Resources & Support article with more details about using PDFs, and a link to download the PDF form.
   - Sets a cookie to prevent the modal from appearing to the same user again within 24 hours